-One of nearly 100 articles in the author’s Astronomy Digest: http://www.ianmorison.com
+One of over 100 articles in the author’s Astronomy Digest: http://www.ianmorison.com

 Astroimagers will often purchase a specialised astro-camera when imaging with a telescope, but there is no reason why a normal digital camera cannot be used instead.
 Indeed, the sensors used in specialised cameras are often the same as those used in DSLR and mirrorless cameras – for example the APS-C sized CCD sensor in my cooled QHY8L camera was that once used in the Nikon D50.
 Specialised cameras do, of course, have their advantages: the lower cost examples may well include a cooling fan to help reduce the rise in temperature of the sensor as a sequence of images are taken whilst the more expensive include Peltier cooling systems to lower the sensor temperature down to, perhaps, -20 Celsius and so reduce the noise levels in the captured frames.
 However, the latest CMOS camera sensors have inherently low noise so this is not so much of a problem as it once was.
 If the camera has a tilting screen, it should be opened out to reduce the heat path between the back of the camera and the surrounding air and one can sometimes, as for my Sony A5000, arrange to hold a small ice pack against the camera back, as seen in the image below, to keep the sensor temperature as low as possible.